Trump's Drilling Attack on California Public Lands

 Trump’s Drilling Attack

-Trump has taken aim at two regions that account for a huge part of the state’s public lands and federal mineral rights:
+Trump took aim at two regions that account for a huge part of the state’s public lands and federal mineral rights:

 Map of Affected Areas